For additional information, read the Nomination Form PDF

-Cobble Hill sits on 196 acres within the city limits and consists of a well-preserved complex of late-19th-century agricultural buildings and an architecturally significant early-20th-century owner’s residence, as well as two tenant farms.
-The property is significant for architecture and agriculture.
-The principal building is a two-and-a-half-story masonry house with a steep gabled roof and half-timbered accents that Staunton architect Sam Collins designed in the Tudor Revival and French Eclectic styles in 1936.
+Cobble Hill Farm sits on 196 acres that are now within the limits of the city of Staunton.
+The property consists of a well-preserved complex of late-19th-century agricultural buildings and an architecturally significant early-20th-century owner’s residence, as well as two tenant farms.
+The principal building is a 2-1/2-story masonry house with a steep gabled roof and half-timbered accents that Staunton architect Sam Collins designed in the Tudor Revival and French Eclectic styles in 1936.
+A gambrel-roofed barn, built in 1937, is the first barn that Sam Collins designed.
 A summerhouse and a cistern-topped tower were designed by Collins and constructed at the same time in keeping with the house.
-The grounds feature a formal garden and pond along with a late-19th-century frame dairy and feed barns located near the house.
-The gambrel-roofed barn, built in 1937, is the first barn that Sam Collins designed.
-The farmland continues to be used for agriculture.
+The grounds feature a formal garden and pond, along with a late-19th-century frame dairy and feed barns located near the house.
+The Cobble Hill farmland was still in use for agriculture at the time of listing in the registers at the beginning of the 21st century.

 Abbreviations: